Workers’ Compensation Insurance in Michigan

 If a business is a partnership, LLC, or small corporation, employees must be covered by workers’ comp insurance.
 Michigan uses the IRS-20 Factor Test for determining whether workers are classified as employees who need workers' comp or independent contractors.

-Michigan law indicates that in some cases, partners and corporate officers who are also shareholders of small companies might be exempt.
-If all of a company’s employees are also partners or owners in a small business, it is possible to obtain an exemption certificate from the Insurance Compliance Division.
+Michigan law indicates in some cases, partners and corporate officers who are also shareholders of small companies might be exempt.
+If all of a company’s employees are also partners or owners in a small business, it's possible to obtain an exemption certificate from the Insurance Compliance Division.

 How much does workers' compensation insurance cost in Michigan?